4bitFox/ublue-traktorpanzer/README.md

-# Changes to the Silverblue image:
+# Changes to the Kinoite image:

 - Add ZFS support